aliyun/terraform-provider-alicloud/website/docs/r/ess_scheduled_task.html.markdown

 * `max_value` - (Optional, Available in 1.90.0+) The maximum number of instances in a scaling group when the scaling method of the scheduled task is to specify the number of instances in a scaling group.
 * `desired_capacity` - (Optional, Available in 1.90.0+) The expected number of instances in a scaling group when the scaling method of the scheduled task is to specify the number of instances in a scaling group. **NOTE:** You must specify the `DesiredCapacity` parameter when you create the scaling group.
 * `description` - (Optional) Description of the scheduled task, which is 2-200 characters (English or Chinese) long.
 * `launch_time` - (Optional) The time at which the scheduled task is triggered.
-Specify the time in the ISO 8601 standard in the YYYY-MM-DDThh:mm:ssZ format.
+Specify the time in the ISO 8601 standard in the YYYY-MM-DDThh:mmZ format.
 The time must be in UTC.
 You cannot enter a time point later than 90 days from the date of scheduled task creation.
 If the `recurrence_type` parameter is specified, the task is executed repeatedly at the time specified by LaunchTime.
 Otherwise, the task is only executed once at the date and time specified by LaunchTime.